skmgoldin/tcr/README.md

 ## Reparameterization Process

 1. To propose a new value for a parameter, a user calls ```changeParameter()``` and puts down a deposit of AdToken with the parameter and the new value they want to introduce.
-The apply stage for the reparametriztion begins, and it is either challenged or left unchallenged.

-    The reparametrization is challenged:

-    1. A challenger calls ```challengeParameter()``` by putting down a deposit that matches the proposer's.

-    2. A vote starts (see Voter and Reward Process).

-    3. After the results are in, the winner calls ```processProposal()```.

-        If the proposer won, the parameter is assigned the new value, they recieve their deposit back, and they recieve a portion of the challenger's deposit.

-        If the challenger won, their deposit is returned and they recieve a portion of the proposer's deposit as a reward.

-    The reparametrization goes unchallenged:

-    1. At the end of the challenge period, the proposer calls ```setParams()```, which assigns the parameter to the proposed value.
-The proposer's deposit is returned.
+A vote to make or disregard the proposed change is started immediately.
+    The deposit will be returned to the user upon completion of the poll.

+2. After voters have committed and revealed their votes within the vote contract, anyone calls ```processProposal()``` to evaluate the results of the vote.
+Deposited tokens are returned to the user who proposed the parameter change.
+If the results show that the proposed change is approved, the parameter value in the params mapping is changed.

-2. To check the value of parameters, a user calls ```get()``` with the string keyword of the parameter.
+3. To check the value of parameters, a user calls ```get()``` with the string keyword of the parameter.